openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 OpenStreetMap-NG is designed with a smooth migration process from the ground up.
 To ensure a seamless transition, I recommend initially deploying the new system on OpenStreetMap's development server.
 This allows for thorough testing and validation of all migration procedures before they're executed on the production environmen

 The primary task for migration involves the database.
 Backend structures in OpenStreetMap-NG closely resemble those in the original system, often requiring only field renaming for compatibility.
-Data is transferred from PostgreSQL using simple SQL SELECT statements, processed minimally within a migration script, and then uploaded to MongoDB.
+Data is fetched from the original database using simple SQL SELECT statements, processed minimally within a migration script, and then uploaded to the new database.
 Given the similarity in database structures, this data migration step is easy to execute.

 No migration is required for the file store (local and S3), further easing the transition process.

 ## Roadmap

 - [x] Architecture design
+- [x] ~~Migration of the database models (document-db)~~
-- [x] Migration of the database models
+- [10%] Migration of the database models (sql-db)
 - [x] Migration of translations
 - [x] Migration of various utilities and "lib" folder
 - [x] Cache for markdown generated content (faster page loading)